gnarlyquack/dr-strangetest-documentation/Writing-Assertions.md

 # Please Contribute!

-EasyTest's assertions cover a lot of ground but aren't comprehensive by any means.
-If you feel there's an assertion that should really be included with the framework, please contribute with a pull request.
+EasyTest's assertions cover the basics but aren't comprehensive by any means.
+If you feel there's an assertion that should really be included with the framework, please open an issue and (ideally) contribute a pull request!